 - Brand values

-Make sure that the kit has all the relevant contact information, images, and logos from partners, several high-value testimonials, and relevant links to your social pages and website.
+Make sure that the kit has all the relevant contact information, a logo design from partners, images, and logos from partners, several high-value testimonials, and relevant links to your social pages and website.
 This way, companies or influencers interested in working with you will have access to everything in one go.

 How to Create Your Own Social Media Kit